SatelCreative/spylib/README.md

 OAuth process making it a valid `nonce` mechanism.
 The `private_key` parameter defines the key used to encode and decode this JWT.

+The api and secret key can be found inside your shopify app main configuration page.
+The app handle can be found in the same spot but needs to be pulled from the url:

+1. Go to your shopify app's editing page (The url should be `https://partners.shopify.com/<partner_id>/apps/<app_id>/edit`)
+2. Open the console and run `window.RailsData.user.app.handle`.
+The result is the handle.

 The `post_install` and `post_login` provide a way to inject functions handling the result of the installation and the login processes respectivaly.
 They are meant in particular to record the offline and online tokens in your app's database.